DUNE/dunedataprep/dunedataprep/DataPrep/Tool/README.md

 ## Simulation tools

 [Adc2dConvolute](Adc2dConvolute) convolutes the prepared waveforms with a 2D (channel-wire) kernel provided as part of the tool configuration.

+## Other tools

+[AdcChannelSplitter](AdcChannelSplitter.h) selects arange of the raw and prepared waveforms.

 ## More to come...